Mansalu/ExampleActions/README.md

-# GitOps automation for a SLATE instances
+# GitOps automation for SLATE instances

 This repository provides a reference implementation of GitOps style automation for SLATE instances.
 This automation consists of: